 (This information was taken out of the Voluntary Scapie Flock Certification Program Information Handbook. ) For more information on the program or the disease their website is : www.scrapiecanada.ca

 The United States Department of Agriculture has a good site with video of animals that have actually contracted Scrapies so that you can see how they behave with this disease.
 United States Department of Agriculture Scrapies Videos

 Our health and management program has become so aggressive we are more and more cautious of purchasing reproduction animals from other farms.
 We do not want to introduce a lot of stock with the risk of compromising our health status.
 We have found that working on improving our own genetics with really good quality bucks is giving us the best results with the least amount of exposure to outside diseases and problems.
 We are proud to say that most of our animals are homegrown and selected from our own breeding up program.

 When we do bring in stock from other farms we follow a strict preventative regime and it is continuously becoming stricter.
-All animals that have entered our farm in the past few years were tested for CAE twice within 60 days and de-wormed and vaccinated before exposing them to our herd.
+All animals that have entered our farm in the past few years were tested for CAE and Johnes twice within 60 days.
+They are tested for worms and coxideosis and vaccinated before exposing them to our herd.

-Now that we have joined the Scrapie program to keep our status we are only allowed to buy females from herds that are ahead of us on the program to prevent introduction of this disease into our herd.
+Since we are on the Scrapie program to be able to keep our status we are only allowed to buy females from farms that are ahead of us on the program to prevent introduction of this disease into our herd.

 Parasitical control on our farm

 We only de-worm the animals that need it (not the whole herd) and only when absolutely necessary.